turboscrew/rpi_stub/Readme.txt

 Seems like arm-none-eabi-gdb 7.7.1 doesn't support single-stepping, but works - at least to some extent - with rpi_stub singe-stepping support.

+If you need to ask something, contact me via the e-mail mentioned in the github.
+You can also send bug reports either via the e-mail or via the 'issues' on the github page.

 This is my very first RPi(2) project ever, and first ever project that